animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 Easy: Define a Turing machine as a hypothetical and show that this definition is equivalent to that hypothetical.

+---

+Of course, we are assuming each $\emptyset_I$ has a unique qualia...

 ## Part 3

 We will now show our universe can be represented with this grammar by providing a simple boilerplate.